aws-samples/amazon-managed-service-for-apache-flink-examples/java/CustomMetrics/README.md

 * `aws.region` Kinesis Data Stream to be used for sink
 * `flink.stream.initpos` Kinesis Data Streams starting position.
 Provide `LATEST` to start from the latest record of the stream

+**WordCount** Configuration parameters:
+No configuration parameter is required for this application as the input and output stream are hardcoded.
+Aware that it's a malpractice but the Amazon Managed Service for Apache Flink documentation is using the static config.

 ### Running locally in IntelliJ

 To start the Flink job in IntelliJ edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*.